MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-risky-oauth.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 >[!NOTE]
->Try the new app governance add-on to Microsoft Cloud App Security to get deeper protection, app usage insights, governance, and remediation capabilities for apps that directly access M365 app customer data.
-For more information, see [App governance add-on to Microsoft Cloud App Security (in preview)](/microsoft-365/compliance/app-governance-manage-app-governance).
+>Try the new app governance add-on to Microsoft Defender for Cloud Apps to get deeper protection, app usage insights, governance, and remediation capabilities for apps that directly access M365 app customer data.
+For more information, see [App governance add-on to Microsoft Defender for Cloud Apps (in preview)](/microsoft-365/compliance/app-governance-manage-app-governance).
 >
 >Learn about [customer eligibility](/microsoft-365/compliance/app-governance-get-started) and [sign up for a free trial here](https://www.microsoft.com/microsoft-365/try).